The Iron Heel: Synopsis

 The story covers the years 1912 through 1932 in which the Oligarchy (or "Iron Heel") arises in the United States.
 Japan conquers East Asia and creates its own empire, India gains independence, and Europe becomes socialist.
 Canada, Mexico, and Cuba form their own Oligarchies and are aligned with the U.S. (London remains silent as to events transpiring in the rest of the world.)

 In North America, the Oligarchy maintains power for three centuries until the Revolution succeeds and ushers in the Brotherhood of Man.
 During the years of the novel, the First Revolt is described and preparations for the Second Revolt are discussed.
 From the perspective of Everhard, the imminent Second Revolt is sure to succeed.
 Given Meredith's frame story, the reader knows that Ernest Everhard's hopes will go unfulfilled until centuries after his death.

 The Oligarchy is the largest monopoly of trusts (or robber barons) who manage to squeeze out the middle class by bankrupting most small to mid-sized business as well as reducing all farmers to effective serfdom.
 This Oligarchy maintains power through a "labor caste" and the Mercenaries.
 Laborers in essential industries like steel and rail are elevated and given decent wages, housing, and education.
 Indeed, the tragic turn in the novel (and Jack London's core warning to his contemporaries) is the treachery of these favored unions which break with the other unions and side with the Oligarchy.
 Further, a second, military caste is formed: the Mercenaries.
 The Mercenaries are officially the army of the US but are in fact in the employ of the Oligarchs.

 Asgard is the name of a fictional wonder-city, constructed by the Oligarchy to be admired and appreciated as well as lived in.
 Thousands of proletarians live in terrible poverty there, and are used whenever a public work needs to be completed, such as the building of a levee or a canal.

 Publication history and reception

 The Iron Heel was published in 1908 by George Platt Brett Sr., who suggested only the deletion of a footnote which he deemed libelous before publication.
-It sold 50,000 copies in hardcover but generally did not earn the praise of critics.
+It sold 50,000 copies in hardcover but generally did not earn the praise of contemporary critics.
 A reviewer in The Outlook concluded that "as a work of fiction it has little to commend it, and as a socialist tract it is distinctly unconvincing".

+The novel has, however, received a number of subsequent reviews, many in science fiction press, including: